The Goat ‘23 and the new Grindleford Goat Charity

 We are actively inclusive and encourage any and all cyclists to come and experience the special cycling community vibe, including eBikes and tag-a-longs!
 For 2023, we have three fully signed and supported routes, a gravel ride and a 100 mile monster!
 For those interested in the actual rides (and maybe entering) go back to the HomeThe Grindleford Goat page and select a Route.

 Progress can be as quick (or slow) as you like – there are cut off times for the Billy and the Ride Marshalls will let you know if you are outside these.

 All the routes will incorporate opportunities for refreshments and other interesting diversions.
 We will provide a feed station on all three rides with an extra Snack Stop for the Billy.

-The rolling start will be preceded by quality espresso coffee, and local, dry-cured bacon on Ciabatta rolls / brie and mushroom on Derbyshire oatcakes (you can pre-order these when you register for the ride).
-Quality cakes will be available on all three routes and an optional Italian meal (sufficient to get you home!) will be available at the finish.
+The rolling start will be preceded by quality espresso coffee and local, dry-cured bacon on white or brown rolls / brie and mushroom on Derbyshire oatcakes or vegan alternative (you can pre-order these when you register for the ride).
+Quality cakes will be available on the three signed routes and an optional South Asian curry and rice meal (more than sufficient to get you home!) will be available at the finish.